 The signs of nursing home abuse is often a pattern of behavior that gives the abuser power or control over the patient or resident and include:

 • Verbal insults or threats by caretakers.
-This may include words, gestures or other types of intimidation.
+And this may include words, gestures, or other types of intimidation.

 • Sexual contact of any type by staff members with a patient or resident.

 • Withholding of food, liquids, care or medical care to control the patient or resident.

 The staff member and the owner of the nursing home or dependent health care facility can be liable when any of these actions of abuse are used with a patient or resident.
 So the owner is responsible for ensuring caregivers get adequate training and to oversee the staff members.